 In January, the Punjabi region of Pakistan outlaws the virginity test for rape survivors.
-Excluding the virginity test from the criminal investigations in cases of rape, it might pave the way for the ban nationwide.
+Excluding the virginity test from criminal investigations in cases of rape, it might pave the way for the ban nationwide.
 The achievement was possible thanks to the petition filed by journalists, activists, and academics, who stated its medical unreliability.

 The Lahore High Court ruled out the practice, affirming its discriminatory basis.